edgexfoundry/developer-scripts/releases/nightly-build/compose-files/source/README.md

 ### Makefile

-This folder contains a `Makefile` that provides commands for running, stopping and cleaning the various EdgeX configurations.
+This folder contains a `Makefile` that provides commands for running, stopping and cleaning the various EdgeX configurations during **development** of the compose files or testing `dev` versions of the service images.

 ```
 Usage: make <target> where target is: